mineshkothari/fullstack/README.md

 ### AWS S3

 The cloud-based AWS is used to serve static files for Fullstack.
-In order to achieve this, I created and configured an Amazon S3 bucket to to ensure static images and project files were uploaded to it correctly.
+In order to achieve this, I created and configured an Amazon S3 bucket to ensure static images and project files were uploaded to it correctly.

 One of the main benefits of using a cloud-based tool such as AWS S3 is that it frees up space on your servers, thus freeing up load times.